NBA Rumors: Former Cavaliers GM Thinks 76ers Have Advantage For LeBron James

 — SLAM Magazine (@SLAMonline) June 3, 2018

-Even at 34 years old, James has taken his game to a new level this season, especially in the postseason.
+Even at 34-years-old, James has taken his game to a new level this season, especially in the postseason.
 He has shown no signs of slowing down and would immediately make the 76ers the favorites in the Eastern Conference should they end up landing him.

-During the regular season, James ended up averaging 27.5 points, 9.1 assists, and 8.6 rebounds per game.
+During the regular season, James averaged 27.5 points, 9.1 assists, and 8.6 rebounds per game.
 In the playoffs, however, he has taken those averages to 34.9 points per game to go along with 9.2 rebounds and 8.7 assists.
 Adding those numbers to an already dangerous 76ers’ roster would be intriguing, to say the least.

 All of that being said, James is going to be the talk of the NBA offseason.
 There are other big names on the market, but whoever lands James will be the winner of free agency regardless of the other moves.